stefanDeveloper/dodger/README.md

 ## Overview

-This repository provides a complete Docker stack to easily set up your server with Traefik, Portainer, Nextcloud, Homer, Openvpn, Gitlab, Wordpress, Resilio, Seafile, OpenLDAP, Jenkins, Matrix, and OpenVPN.
+This repository provides a complete Docker stack to easily set up your server with Traefik, Portainer, Nextcloud, Homer, Openvpn, Gitlab, Wordpress, Resilio, Seafile, OpenLDAP, Jenkins, and Matrix.

 ## Supported Applications